TerentevVSs/Machine_Translation/README.md

 # Machine Translation
 The Machine Translation project at the Summer School in 2021.

+NOTE: Running this site in PyCharm will requre a free 4.5-5 GB of RAM.

 We provide 3 different models for ru->en and en->ru translation.

 In the folder "Models Notebooks" you can find Colab Notebooks for training Models.